network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 To measure responsiveness under working conditions, the algorithm must saturate both directions.

-Measuring in parallel achieves more data samples for a given duration.
-Given the desired test duration of 20 seconds, sequential uplink and downlink tests would only yield half the data.
-The RPM Test specifies parallel, concurrent measurements.
+One approach could be to measure responsiveness in the uplink and downlink in parallel.
+It would allow for a shorter test run-time.

 However, a number of caveats come with measuring in parallel:

 - Half-duplex links may not permit simultaneous uplink and downlink traffic.
-This means the test might not saturate both directions at once.
+This means the test might not saturate both directions at once and thus not expose all the potential sources of low responsiveness.
 - Debuggability of the results becomes harder:
 During parallel measurement it is impossible to differentiate whether the observed latency happens in the uplink or the downlink direction.

-- Consequently, the test should have an option for sequential testing.
+Thus, we recommend testing uplink and downlink sequentially.
+Parallel testing is considered a future extension.

 ### Reaching saturation